Every sales team has one decisive goal.

 A challenge even under normal circumstances, the sales manager’s role in maintaining sales productivity in a distributed team becomes two-pronged-

-- Eliciting performance from each salesperson
+- Eliciting the performance from each salesperson

 - Ensuring discipline